 9am – 8pm

-After enjoying the panoramic view at Sea Candle, walk among seasonal flowers at a lovely garden called Enoshima Samuel Cocking Garden.
-It is a beautiful botanical garden with a large collection of seasonal plants and flowers including tropical plants.
-It was started by Samuel Cock, a British merchant as a private garden in 1880, and later opened to the public in 2003.
-As the garden is designed in a combination of Japanese and Western styles, it offers an unique scenery different from what you can have in traditional Japanese gardens or Western ones.
-In January, special illumination event Shonan no Hoseki is held which fascinates visitors with colorful tulips which bloom during winter season.
+After enjoying the panoramic view at Sea Candle, walk among seasonal flowers at a lovely garden of Samuel Cocking Garden.
+It is a beautiful botanical garden with a large collection of seasonal plants and flowers including some tropical plants.
+The small park is built on the former site of the residence of Samuel Cocking, a British merchant in 1880s.
+The garden opened for the public in 2003.
+As the garden is designed in a combination of Japanese and Western styles, it offers an unique scenery different.
+During the the illumination event Shonan no Hoseki, thousands of lights illuminate the garden at night.

 9am – 8pm